 Now add a Skeleton Blend between the skeletonblend\spine and bonedeform node.
-Rename the node to skeletonblend\eyelids and set the World Space checkbox to On.
+Rename the node to skeletonblend\eyelids and set the World Space checkbox to On and weight1 to 1.
 Now feed the output of the rigpose\eyelids node into the second input.